EDCs: The FactsThe endocrine system and endocrine disruptors

 Brexit and chemicals regulation

-People and wildlife in the UK are currently protected from harmful chemicals by the European Union’s chemical regulation, REACH.
+Up until the end of 2020, people and wildlife in the UK were protected from harmful chemicals by the European Union’s chemical regulation, REACH.
 It is considered to be the most sophisticated chemical regulation system in the world.

 What you can do